 Auto is a four letter word, don’t use it.
+"P" mode is not much better.
 Scene modes for underwater shooting aren’t that impressive to us either.
 With a bit of guidance (this worksheet) you’ll be in a better position to get good results.

 Av (aperture priority) would be a semi-auto way to get started.
 Eventually you’ll grow into manual exposure control to take complete control of your exposures, but this will get you started.

 The lower the better.
 ISO 100 works well on these cameras.
 Higher ISO will cause noisy grainy pictures.